15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 • There are compatibility problems between the installed plugins.

-• It is less work to customize; additional work and the support of developers are required.
+• It is less work to customize; additional work and the support of developers with sufficient technical expertise are required.

 • Extensions sometimes need to be updated.